knangia04/maker-taker-trading-strategies/report.md

 - **[Khushi Kalra]**:
   - Maker Strategy Ideation
-  - Implementation of Maker Strategy in Python using ipynb
+  - Initial implementation of Maker Strategy in Python using ipynb
-  - Implementation of Maker Strategy in Cpp
+  - Initial implementation of Maker Strategy in Cpp
   - Toy Strategy for Maker
   - Final Project Report